human-guide/book/manuscript/xxx-topics.md

 * Habits - Breaking old habits and creating new ones
 * Commitment - Remaining committed to a cause
 * Positivity - Using language in the positive
+* Self-Expression - Learning to express yourself in all forms
 * Communication - The power of the spoken word
 * Patience - The most important virtue of all ages
-* Sex - Removing the guilt about sex
-* Food - Eating consciously
 * Leadership - Learning to lead yourself and others
+* Service - Serving humanity proactively
+* Present - Bringing the mind to the present moment
+* Self-Awareness - Becoming aware of each moment
 * Death - Leaving gracefully